-As part of the Responsible Sourcing programme activities, in 2020 a Novo Nordisk Responsible Sourcing audit at a supplier in Taiwan identified risks related to modern slavery.
+As part of the Responsible Sourcing programme activities, in 2020, a Novo Nordisk Responsible Sourcing audit at a supplier in Taiwan identified risks related to modern slavery.
 A finding was raised within the category 'freely chosen employment' concerning recruitment and service fees paid by foreign migrant workers.
-Following the audit an action plan has been developed, and the supplier has implemented temporary countermeasures to the benefit of foreign migrant workers, while working closely with Novo Nordisk to implement a permanent solution in first quarter of 2022.
+Following the audit an action plan has been developed, and the supplier has implemented permanent countermeasures in 2022 to the benefit of foreign migrant workers.

-For risks associated with sourcing and use of human biosamples, Novo Nordisk has developed a risk-based global evaluation programme.
-Our evaluation criteria include that donations of human biosamples are freely given without coercion or inducement, which also mitigates potential risks of trafficking involvement.
+Based on the data and observations the Human Biosample Governance team have obtained from the onsite evaluations in 2019, Novo Nordisk has implemented a risk-based global evaluation programme, without compromising the risks associated with sourcing and use of human biosamples.
+Our evaluation criteria include that donation of human biosamples are freely given without coercion or inducement, mitigating potential risks of trafficking involvement.
 Novo Nordisk does not accept use of human biosamples from vulnerable groups such as prisoners or detainees.
-In 2021 we updated our evaluation programme.
-For all new organisations, we conduct desk-based assessment of donor recruitment methods, including reviews of questionnaires, reviews of informed consent templates and information sheets given to donors prior to their donation as well as ethics committee approvals.
-For high-risk organisations, we conduct onsite visits, on top of desk-based research.
+For all new organisations, we conduct desk-based assessment of donor recruitment methods, including reviews of questionnaires, ethics committee approvals, informed consent templates and information sheets given to donors and patients, prior to their donation.
+For high-risk organisations, we conduct onsite visits, on top of the desk-based assessment.

-As part of the bi-annual global Business Ethics risk management processes, all business units in the global organisations are required to identify, assess, mitigate, prevent, track and internally report risks of adverse human rights impacts (including modern slavery risks).
-In 2021 several subsidiaries identified risks of potential labour abuse of external workers in business relationships and took mitigation and prevention measures such as contract reviews and training.
+As part of the bi-annual global Ethics & Compliance risk management processes, all business units in the global organisations are required to identify, assess, mitigate, prevent, track, and internally report risks of adverse human rights impacts (including modern slavery risks).
+In 2022 several subsidiaries identified risks of potential labour abuse of external workers in business relationships and took mitigation and prevention measures such as contract reviews and training.